Toen Was Geluk Heel Gewoon

 Toen was geluk heel gewoon (When Happiness Was Very Common) was a popular Dutch television sitcom.
 It was broadcast on KRO from January 2, 1994, through June 3, 2009.
 The series, a Dutch adaptation of the American sitcom The Honeymooners, stars Gerard Cox and Sjoerd Pleijsier as friends and neighbors.
 Cox and his real-life spouse Joke Bruijs play spouses on the show.
 The show is the longest-running sitcom in the Netherlands.

-The show's title is taken from a song, "1948 (Toen was geluk heel gewoon)" by Kees van Kooten and Wim de Bie (Van Kooten en De Bie), later covered by Gerard Cox.
+The show's title is taken from a song, "1948 (Toen was geluk heel gewoon)" by Kees van Kooten and Wim de Bie (Van Kooten en De Bie), a Dutch adaptation of Gilbert O'Sullivan's "Alone Again (Naturally)" later covered by Cox.